rs59/co-care-directory/README.md

 1. Build the infrastructure:  `terraform apply` and then type `yes`
 1. Build the apps: `npm run build`
 1. Deploy the app's files: `aws s3 sync build/. s3://$TF_VAR_bucket_name --delete`
-1. Get the URL: `terraform output url` and then go there in your browser
+1. Get the URL: `terraform output` and then navigate to one of the URLs in your browser
 1. Take down the site: `terraform destroy` (TODO: Remove this when state is stored centrally)